-Facebook revenue beats estimates, discloses U.S. FTC antitrust probe
+Facebook warns of costly privacy changes, discloses another U.S. probe

+(Reuters) - Facebook Inc (FB.O) said on Wednesday that new data privacy rules and forthcoming privacy-focused product changes would slow its revenue growth and significantly raise expenses, driving down its shares in after-hours trade even as quarterly revenue topped estimates.

-(Reuters) - Facebook Inc (FB.O) beat analysts’ estimates for revenue on Wednesday for a second straight quarter, but even as it agreed to pay $5 billion to settle a data privacy probe the company disclosed that it faces a new U.S. government antitrust investigation.
+The outlook came soon after the company agreed to pay $5 billion to settle a data privacy probe and disclosed that it faces a new U.S. government antitrust investigation.

-While the quarterly results and the settlement with the U.S. Federal Trade Commission over privacy issues demonstrate Facebook’s significant progress in tackling two of its biggest challenges ever, the newly disclosed FTC antitrust probe shows that hurdles remain on the road ahead.
-The company said the FTC had told it in June of the probe.
+While the quarterly results and the settlement with the U.S. Federal Trade Commission over privacy issues demonstrate significant progress in tackling two of Facebook’s biggest challenges, the newly disclosed FTC antitrust probe and the continuing privacy scrutiny show that hurdles remain on the road ahead.
+Facebook said the FTC had told it in June of the antitrust probe.

-Shares of Facebook, which also owns WhatsApp and Instagram, rose 1% after hours to $206.80.
-Shares have recouped most of the losses sparked a year ago on concerns of slowing usage and the costs of improving privacy, which spurred the biggest ever one-day drop in Facebook.
+Shares of Facebook, which also owns WhatsApp and Instagram, fell 1% after hours to $202.50 after initially rising on its quarterly results.
+The shares have recouped most of the losses sparked a year ago on concerns of slowing usage and the costs of improving privacy, which had spurred the biggest ever one-day drop in Facebook.

+On Wednesday, Facebook’s chief financial officer, Dave Wehner, told analysts that the FTC settlement would require “significant investment” in people and technology.
+He said ad revenue would be affected by new privacy laws rolling out globally, changes in privacy rules by the operating systems on which Facebook relies, and the company’s tweaking its own services.

-The company has increased the number and variety of ads, which are the foundation of its business, as users gravitate toward private and interactive features such as Stories.
+Facebook has increased the number and variety of ads, which are the foundation of its business, as users gravitate toward private and interactive features such as Stories.
 It has responded to political and regulatory pressure by expanding programs and promises related to securing data and policing objectionable content.

 The initiatives remain a drag on earnings, but the company’s wealth of information on its users remains valuable to advertisers.